Project 5

 UART

-We can use the UART in our Arduino Nano to transmit data to another UART device.
-To do so, we will enlist the help of the Serial Library, which is already installed in the Arduino IDE.
+We can use the UART in our ESP32 to transmit data to another UART device.
+To do so, we will enlist the help of the Serial Library, which is already installed in the Arduino IDE and includes functions you are already familiar with (ex.
+Serial.begin(115200), Serial.print(val), etc).

 The data within each packet sent with UART is one byte in size, meaning if the data contained an int, its value could only be in the range -128 to 127 (signed) or 0 to 255 (unsigned).
 We’ll see how this comes into play later.